tsyirvo/react-native-starter/README.md

 All the translations are managed on separate `.json` file located in the `src/i18n/locales/` folder.

-Refer to the documentation of React i18Next for explanation on how to use the library.
+Refer to the documentation of [React i18Next](https://react.i18next.com/) for explanations on how to use the library.

 ## Adding images

-All images are stored in the native images catalogs for both iOS and Android.
+All images are stored in the native images catalogs for both *iOS* and *Android*.

-To simplify the adding process, and optimizing those images, you can run the following command (as many as you want or a whole folder):
+To simplify the adding process, and optimizing those images, you can run the following command:

 ```
-yarn add-image [path/to/the/image/to/add | path/to/the/folder]
+yarn image:add [path/to/the/image/to/add|path/to/the/folder]
 ```

 ## Generate new components